Altinity/clickhouse-backup/test/testflows/README.md

 ```

-### To execute the test suite, execute the following commands:
+### To execute the test suite, execute the following command:

 ```bash
 python3 ./test/testflows/clickhouse_backup/regression.py
 ```

-If you need only one certain test, you may execute
+Use this syntax to run only one test:

 ```bash
 python3 ./test/testflows/clickhouse_backup/regression.py --only "/clickhouse backup/path to test/"